 As specified in the project plans, only Buildings 5 and 6 could potentially be cold-storage facilities.
 If so configured, they would both begin operating in Phase 2.
-As it is not known what percentage of the trucks servicing these two buildings would have TRUs, it was conservatively assumed that trucks of all sizes servicing these two buildings would have diesel-powered TRUs.
-As an additional conservative assumption, the TRUs were modeled to be operational for up to 4 hours per day onsite.
+Consistent with the Proposed Project Trip Generation rates for High-Cube Cold Storage, as included in the August 31, 2023 Sunset Crossroads Supplemental Traffic Assessment prepared by Urban Crossroads (Final EIR Appendix J-3, Table 2), it was assumed that there would be an average of 248 trucks associated with the cold storage portion of the proposed project that would potentially access the project site per day.
+As it is not known what percentage of the trucks servicing the High Cube Cold Storage portion of the proposed project would have TRUs, it was conservatively assumed that trucks of all sizes would have diesel-powered TRUs.
+As an additional conservative assumption, the TRUs were modeled to be operational for up to 4 hours per day on-site.
 This assumption is consistent with recent health analyses modeling conducted by CARB.1 Four hours per truck visit is a conservative estimation of operational time for TRUs, as the truck operators will have access to plug-in power to operate the TRUs and will be incentivized to switch the TRU operations from diesel to electricity based on their own fuel costs and project site operational guidelines.
 TRUs operating at the proposed project site were assumed to be 25 bhp in size.
 This is yet another conservative assumption, as the CARB OFFROAD emissions model2 used for TRU emissions factors only lists 25 and 50 hp TRUs, with 25 hp TRUs PM10 emission rates being higher than the 50 hp TRU PM10 rates.
+As a conservative assumption, it was also assumed that the TRUs operating at the project site were "in-state" TRUs, as defined in the CARB OFFROAD emissions model, as "in-state" TRUs have slightly higher emission factors than "out-of-state" TRUs3 and the percentage of "in-state" versus "out-of-state" units is not known at this time.
+TRU emission factors available from the CARB OFFROAD emissions model are included in Attachment A of this Memorandum for reference.